codediodeio/sveltefire/README.md

 ### `<StorageRef>`

-Retrives a downloadURL and metada from Firebase storage.
+Retrives a downloadURL and metadata from Firebase storage.

 Props: